redislabs-training/ru204/ru102js/redisolar/README.md

 * JSDoc comments
 * Tidy up field names into constants
 * Make the loader output more synchronous
+* See if I need to implement the sliding window rate limiter.

 ## Number Rounding?